The First University in the Nation to Build a Center Dedicated to the Creator Economy

-Syracuse University has launched the Center for the Creator Economy, the first academic center of its kind on a U.S. college campus.
-A joint venture between the Martin J. Whitman School of Management and the S.I.
-Newhouse School of Public Communications, the center will reinforce Syracuse University’s commitment to bold, forward-looking academic leadership.
+The Center for the Creator Economy is the first academic center of its kind on a U.S. college campus.
+Led jointly by the S.I.
+Newhouse School of Public Communications and the Martin J. Whitman School of Management, the center reinforces Syracuse University’s commitment to bold, forward-looking academic leadership.

 By aligning strengths in entrepreneurship, media, communications, athletics and digital infrastructure, the University is charting how higher education can prepare students for the 21st-century economy.